mcclurec/homebridge-volumio-speakers/README.md

 </p>

-# Homebridge Roon Outputs
+# Homebridge Volumio Speakers

-Add your Roon Outputs to Apple Homekit.
-This platform plugin uses the [Roon Node API](https://github.com/RoonLabs/node-roon-api) and the [SmartSpeaker](https://developers.homebridge.io/#/service/SmartSpeaker) service to automatically create accessories from all your Roon outputs that show up as real speakers in Homekit.
+Add your Volumio zones to Apple Homekit.
+This platform plugin uses the [SmartSpeaker](https://developers.homebridge.io/#/service/SmartSpeaker) service to automatically create accessories from all your Volumio zones that show up as real speakers in Homekit.

 ## Functionality

 **You must have iOS 13.4 or later.**

-All your outputs (non-private) will show up in Homekit (after you add them one by one, see instructions below).
+All your zones (non-private) will show up in Homekit (after you add them one by one, see instructions below).

 Currently the `SmartSpeaker` service is extremely limited and it only has the following functionality: